Problems We Found With Anaheim Drinking Water

 High Levels Of Chromium 6 In Anaheim Drinking Water

 Chromium 6 is a highly toxic metal that not currently regulated by the EPA.
-Anaheim tap water has recently averaged 470 parts per trillion for chromium 6.
+Anaheim Anaheim's tap water quality has recently averaged 470 parts per trillion for chromium 6.
 Put in perspective, these levels are 15 times higher than the concentration determined to have a negligible impact on cancer risk.

 Arsenic In Anaheim Drinking Water

 Arsenic is a toxic heavy metal known to cause cancer, among other adverse health effects.
 Arsenic originates in the source water itself.
-While Anaheim is technically in compliance with EPA water quality standards, it should be noted that EPA’s standard balances toxicity against the costs of removing arsenic from drinking water.
+While Anaheim's water quality is technically in compliance with EPA water quality standards, it should be noted that EPA’s standard balances toxicity against the costs of removing arsenic from drinking water.
 The most recent tap water quality report for Anaheim reported an average arsenic concentration less than 2 parts per billion for customers whose water comes from the Lenain Water Treatment Facility.
 We recommend that anyone with more than 1 part per billion take steps to remove arsenic from their water, particularly if they have children.

 Lead enters tap water through older lead service pipes and lead-containing plumbing.
 When corrosion control measures put in place by the municipality fail (such as what recently happened in Flint, Michigan), lead leaches into drinking water, and can reach unsafe levels.
 Currently, 2 out of 50 samples analyzed for lead in Anaheim were found to have less than 5 parts per billion.
-While the city is currently in compliance with federal regulations, EPA and CDC both acknowledge that there is no safe level of lead.
+While Anaheim's water quality is currently in compliance with federal regulations, EPA and CDC both acknowledge that there is no safe level of lead.
 In addition, federal regulations cannot take into account levels measured at an individual tap.

 Disinfection Byproducts (DBPs)